Floorp-Projects/Floorp/dom/webgpu/tests/cts/checkout/docs/fp_primer.md

 decision can be revisited.

 ## Abstract Float

+### Accuracy

+For the concrete floating point types (f32 & f16) the accuracy of operations are defined in terms of their own type.
+Specifically for f32, correctly rounded refers to the nearest f32 values, and ULP is in terms of the distance between f32 values.

+AbstractFloat internally is defined as a f64, and this applies for exact and correctly rounded accuracies.
+Thus, correctly rounded refers to the nearest f64 values.
+However, AbstractFloat differs for ULP and absolute errors.
+Reading the spec strictly, these all have unbounded accuracies, but it is recommended that their accuracies be at least as good as the f32 equivalent.

+The difference between f32 and f64 ULP at a specific value X are significant, so at least as good as f32 requirement is always less strict than if it was calculated in terms of f64.
+Similarly, for absolute accuracies the interval `[x - epsilon, x + epsilon]` is always equal or wider if calculated as f32s vs f64s.

+If an inherited accuracy is only defined in terms of correctly rounded accuracies, then the interval is calculated in terms of f64s.
+If any of the defining accuracies are ULP or absolute errors, then the result falls into the unbounded accuracy, but recommended to be at least as good as f32 bucket.

+What this means from a CTS implementation is that for these "at least as good as f32" error intervals, if the infinitely accurate result is finite for f32, then the error interval for f64 is just the f32 interval.
+If the result is not finite for f32, then the accuracy interval is just the unbounded interval.

+How this is implemented in the CTS is by having the FPTraits for AbstractFloat forward to the f32 implementation for the operations that are tested to be as good as f32.

+### Implementation

 AbstractFloats are a compile time construct that exist in WGSL.
 They are expressible as literal values or the result of operations that return them, but a variable cannot be typed as an AbstractFloat.
 Instead, the variable needs be a